Managing Your Sources

 # Edit config

-vim sources/active/config_driven/configs/sourcename.yaml
+vim Config/sources/active/config_driven/configs/sourcename.yaml

 # Update selectors or URLs